 Rosemary put her experiences down on paper and the result was her Hip and Thigh Diet, which was published in 1988 and captured the attention of the nation.
 This book and its sequel, Rosemary Conley’s Complete Hip and Thigh Diet, have sold more than two million copies.

 Subsequent books and DVDs have seen similar spectacular success, despite being in such a highly competitive market place, with total worldwide sales of over nine million.

 In 1993, Rosemary and her husband and business partner, Mike Rimmington, launched Rosemary Conley Diet & Fitness Clubs to give additional help, support and motivation to people following her diet and fitness programmes.
 The national network of clubs was a franchise operation, with 170 professionally qualified exercise teachers running 2,000 weekly classes across the UK for over 70,000 members.

 Just two years after its launch, the British Franchise Association presented Rosemary Conley Diet & Fitness Clubs with its Newcomer of the Year Award and, in 1998, the organisation was presented with the national BFA/Midland Bank Award.
 In 2002 and 2005, it won the coveted BFA Franchisor of the Year Award.

-Rosemary has presented her own TV Series on BBC and ITV as well as appearing on ‘This Morning’ with Richard and Judy for seven years.
-She continues to have a high media profile with many regular appearances on national television.
-Rosemary’s latest appearance was on ITV1’s Dancing on Ice, where, at 65 years old, she was the oldest celebrity to make it the furthest in the history of Dancing on Ice – an outstanding achievement.
+Rosemary has presented her own TV series on BBC and ITV as well as appearing on ‘This Morning’ with Richard and Judy for seven years.
+She continues to have a high media profile with many regular appearances on national television and Radio.
+In 2012 Rosemary appeared on ITV1’s Dancing on Ice, where, at 65 years old, she was the oldest celebrity to make it the furthest in the history of Dancing on Ice – an outstanding achievement.

 In December 2001, Rosemary was granted the Freedom of the City of Leicester, the first woman to receive this honour.